erhhung/ec2-github-runner/README.md

 ### Access private resources in your VPC

-The action can start the EC2 runner in any subnet of your VPC that you need - public or private.
+The action can start the EC2 instance in any subnet of your VPC that you need, public or private.
 In this way, you can easily access any private resources in your VPC from your GitHub Actions workflow.

 For example, you can access your database in the private subnet to run the database migration.